JJ Galbreath

 JJ Galbreath (born August 5, 2001) is an American professional football tight end.
 He played college football for the South Dakota Coyotes.

-Early life and high school
+Early life

 Galbreath attended high school at Ralston Valley located in Arvada, Colorado.
 Coming out of high school, he committed to play college football for the South Dakota Coyotes.

 College career

 Galbreath finished his collegiate career at South Dakota from 2021 through 2024, hauling in 93 receptions for 1,355 yards and 12 touchdowns in 45 games, where he earned first-team AP all-American honors, and first-team all-Conference honors throughout his career.
 After the conclusion of the 2024 season, he declared for the 2025 NFL draft after earning all-American honors.